rouxers/book/src/en/lse.md

     ('#dfdb_in_ulur');
 </script>

-Recognition: The only 2 D-face colored stickers on the U layer (will be the DF and DB edges) are positioned where UL and UR belong.
+Recognition: The only 2 D-face colored stickers on top (will be the DF and DB edges) are positioned where UL and UR belong.
 </div>

 **2 D-stickers on M slice and U layer**